 As a result, you helped us raise over £1300 for the Trust’s Covid-19 appeal which provides our frontline staff with the support they need to recover from the trauma and exhaustion of the Covid-19 pandemic.
 We couldn’t do this without you so THANK YOU for making a difference!

-- 19 July guidance on protecting people who are clinically extremely vulnerable from COVID-19 21/07/21
+- Covid-19 guidance on protecting people defined on medical grounds as extremely vulnerable 21/07/21

 - Rheumatology Forum resources 09/03/21